-It is no surprise to anyone that when we Europeans do not know which "liver" herb to choose, our herbalists also follow the well-preserved recipes of better-maintained non-traditional systems of traditional medicine such as Ayurveda.
+So, when European scientists do not know what's best about the liver, we reach out to the wisdom of the busy foreign systems that Indian Ayurveda belongs to.
 Where have we done this in the previous paragraph?
 Oh, in the deaf.
-So, in Ajurveda for this family, we have a sacred basil that is not only hepatoprotective, but it also warns us that even our basil has a positive effect on liver deficiencies.
-However, the most important hepatoprotective herb of Ayurveda is the Himalayan plant " Picrorhiza kurroa ", also known as the Himalayan hawk .
-But he did not even meet the herbalist Stanislav Sehnnálek, who writes about him ( ), because in the wild almost eliminated the collectors.
+So, in Ayurveda for this family, we have a basil of sacred ( tulsi ), which is not just for the liver, but it reminds Italian basil true and miraculous.
+They both help.
+However, the most important hepatic herb of Ayurveda is (besides a mackerel known from the TČM ) the Himalayan plant bitterny kutki (incorrectly "Himalayan hawk ").
+He did not even meet the herbalist Stanislav Sehnálek who informed him ( ), because in the wild, this muddy miracle almost destroyed the collectors.

 Hepatoprotective herbs TČM

 Finally, you've got sections with clear, non-speculative instructions.
 I congratulate patient readers.
 The biggest order in hepatoprotective herbs is the TČM, which has captured its knowledge for 2000 years.
 (I do not mean that Ayurveda lags, but you know, India.)
 TCM is attractive to liver problems by maintaining a unified therapeutic line.
 In other words, there is a consensus among Chinese herbalists about what will overwhelm you about hepatitis or other liver problems.
 According to Lam2016hec , this indication does not allow: